Please use the button below to report a nuisance:

-If a statutory nuisance is happening, has happened or will happen in the future, the council can serve an abatement notice.
-This require the person responsible to stop or restrict the smell.
+If a statutory nuisance is happening, has happened or will happen in the future, the Council can serve an abatement notice.
+This requires the person responsible to stop or restrict the smell.

 Statutory nuisance laws don't apply to smells from residential properties.

 What sort of things might be considered a nuisance?